archethic-foundation/archethic-wallet-client-dart/README.md

   "type": String,                 // Type of transaction "version": Number,              // Version of the transaction (used for backward compatiblity) "data": Object,                 // Transaction data zone (identity, keychain, smart contract, etc.)
+  "generateEncryptedSeedSC": bool // (Optional) : if true, add a encrypted (by storage nonce public key) seed in the transaction's ownerships to allow nodes to manage smart contract
 }
 ```